Anxiety Therapy: Find Relief and Regain Control

 If anxiety has kept you stuck in patterns of avoidance, self-doubt, or hypervigilance, EMDR can help you:

-√ Create a new, healthier relationship with your thoughts and fears
+✔ Create a healthier relationship with your thoughts and fears.

 - CBT + Body-Based Techniques: Managing Anxiety in the Present

-√ Cognitive Behavioral Therapy (CBT) – Helping you challenge negative thought patterns and build healthier coping skills.
+✔ Cognitive Behavioral Therapy (CBT): Helps challenge negative thought patterns and build healthier coping skills.

-√ Breathing & Meditation Techniques – Teaching you tools to regulate your nervous system when anxiety spikes.
+✔ Breathing & Meditation Techniques: Teach your body how to regulate your nervous system when anxiety spikes.

 What Therapy Looks Like: Step-by-Step